 There’s less carbs than I thought there’d be.
 The sugar amount makes sense with the syrup pre-injected into the sticks.
 I was kind of expecting more there, actually.

-Little bit of protein and then a little vitamins/minerals here and there.
+Little bit of protein and then a few vitamins/minerals here and there.

 If you just skim the ingredient label for these Cinnamon French Toast Sticks, you’ll definitely get a “super chemically” vibe from it.
 That’s actually not true, though.
-Looking a little bit more closely (past the propionate and monoglycerides), these are well-made.
+Looking a little bit more closely (past the propionate and monoglycerides), these aren’t any different than most other bread-based foods.
 It’s basically enriched bread, water, and sugar.
-Also got some nutmeg and egg in there, as expected for french toast.
+Also got some nutmeg and egg in there, as expected for French toast.